adobe/aepsdk-react-native/README.md

 `@adobe/react-native-aep{extension}` is a wrapper around the iOS and Android [AEP SDK](https://aep-sdks.gitbook.io/docs/) to allow for integration with React Native applications.

-> Note: @adobe/react-native-aepassurance <=2.0 is not compatible with  @adobe/react-native-aepcore
-Please use the @adobe/react-native-aepassurance 3.x alpha versions or above
+> Note: @adobe/react-native-aepassurance <=2.0 is not compatible with  @adobe/react-native-aepcore.
+Please use @adobe/react-native-aepassurance 3.x alpha versions or above

 ## Requirements